cludwell/spokeswheel/DEVLOG.md

 Lesson: Leave assignment of connections until the end

 🔲 Backend Routes
---🔲User CRUD and forms
+--🔲User CRUD and forms C✅R✅D✅
 --🔲Booking CRUD and forms
 --🔲Conference CRUD and forms

-🔲 Copy and paste Next/Auth functionality
+✅ Copy and paste Next/Auth functionality
+✅Tested and working

 🔲 Create context to hold relevant data, user and user's bookings

+🔲 Deploy Zustand and have it accessible in context

+🔲 On successful login, have dispatch sent to store user and booking in store